-Senate panel votes to ban ‘lunch shaming’ in Virginia
+Senate Panel Votes to Ban ‘Lunch Shaming’ in Virginia

 Reports of meal-debt shaming vary across the country but include practices such as stamping “I need lunch money” on students’ hands, asking students to wipe down tables or throwing away the lunch that can’t be paid for.

 In Virginia, procedures handling school lunch debt vary by school district.
-Some school districts such as Chesterfield County allow students a certain amount of debt before refusing to provide them with a standard meal.
+Some school districts allow students a certain amount of debt before refusing to provide them with a standard meal.
+Other districts treat all students the same, regardless of whether they owe money.

-“Students unable to pay for their meal at the time of meal service are allowed to charge a breakfast and lunch,” said Sean Smith, assistant director of community relations at Chesterfield County Public Schools.
+“Students unable to pay for their meal at the time of meal service are allowed to charge a breakfast and lunch,” said Shawn Smith, director of government, policy and media relations for Chesterfield County Public Schools.
 “This may result in a debt to the student’s meal account with the expectation that the parent or guardian is responsible for full payment.”

-Once money runs out, Chesterfield schools will serve students an alternative lunch.
-Ryan Bass, who attended Chesterfield schools with his younger sister, recalled when she was given a cheese sandwich and a carton of milk when she didn’t have lunch money.

 Virginia’s strides to abolish lunch shaming aren’t the first.
 Last year, Sen. Tom Udall, D-N.M., introduced a bill that would make it illegal to shame a student who doesn’t have lunch money.